ripienaar/free-for-dev/README.md

   * [FreeGeoIP.app](https://freegeoip.app/) - Completely free Geo IP information (JSON, CSV, XML).
 No registration required, 15000 queries per hour rate limit.
   * [Beeceptor](https://beeceptor.com) - Mock a rest API in seconds, fake API response and much more.
 Free 50 requests per day, public dashboard, open endpoints (anyone having link to the dashboard can view requests and responses).
   * [ScreenshotAPI.net](https://screenshotapi.net/) - Screenshot API use one simple API call to generate screenshots of any website.
 Build to scale and hosted on Google Cloud.
 Offers 100 free screenshots per month.
+  * [Transposit](https://www.transposit.com/) - Build serverless data pipelines, slackbots and API based applications using SQL and JavaScript.
+Unlimited free applications if they are public and can be viewed and forked by others.

 ## Artifact Repos